 How To Calm The Kids Down At Christmas

-So how do you calm the kids at Christmas?
-Christmas is certainly a crazy time of year and is often anything but calm.
-Kids not only get excited about Santa or about spending time with family; grandparents or cousins.
+The Christmas Season is a time when Kids not only get excited about Santa or about spending time with family; grandparents or cousins.
 But are often over excited and over stimulated by the whole hype of Christmas.
+It can feel an impossible task to find ways to calm the kids down during these hyper holidays.

-Well the most important thing about learning how to calm the kids down, is to recognise what actually over stimulates your child or teenager.
-What over excites them and even what causes them anxiety or fear?
-Too much excitement can be stressful for the sensitive or anxious child, because their nervous system is much more acute.
+Well the most important thing about learning how to calm the kids down, is to recognise what actually over stimulates your child, children or teenagers.

 Many adults want to relive the Christmas magic through our children’s eyes.
 But most children are far more over stimulated, over stressed than we ever were as children.
 So it’s always worth considering how your child naturally responds to the Christmas season.
 Thing about how they react to new events, surprises, change, basically things outside their comfort zone.
 It’s much easier to calm the kids down when you can cushion them from the impact of stressful situations.
+You will naturally help calm the kids when you are more calm and relaxed and over stimulated.

 Reduce Food Stimulants: